lsaavedr/LowPower_Teensy3/README.md

 **example sketch: using the "CPU" function**<br>
-This just shows the basic usage of the library's `CPU` function, it just sets the Teensy to run at 2MHz for 5000 milliseconds and then run the cpu at F_CPU for 5000 miiliseconds.
+This just shows the basic usage of the library's `CPU` function, it just sets the Teensy to run at 2MHz for 5000 milliseconds and then run the cpu at F_CPU for 5000 milliseconds.
 Notice the use of the `LP.delay(5000);`.
 Use this port of the core `delay` function since it will reconfigure the `delay` function to use the new dynamically entered cpu speed, in this case 2MHz.
 Also this delay will sleep for very small amount of time waiting for the delay to timeout.
-You can choose from cpu speeds listed obove in the function description.
+You can choose from cpu speeds listed above in the function description.
 ```c
 #include <LowPower_Teensy3.h>